tomstetson/FieldTuner-Desktop/README.md

 #### "Permission denied"
 - ✅ Run FieldTuner as administrator
 - ✅ Ensure you have administrator privileges
-- ✅ Use the batch file launcher

 #### "Application won't start"
-- ✅ Check that all dependencies are installed
-- ✅ Verify Python version (3.11+)
+- ✅ Check Windows version compatibility
 - ✅ Use the portable executable version
+- ✅ Check antivirus software isn't blocking the executable

-### Debug Mode
+### **Debug Mode**
 1. Open the **Debug** tab in FieldTuner
 2. Check the real-time logs for error messages
 3. Look for specific error patterns